Reconstruction of $f(R)$ lagrangian from a massive scalar field: Viability of models

 Such examples are known to play an important role in $f(R)$ cosmology.
-For instance, the model with $f (R) = R + \alpha R^2$ ($\alpha > 0$) falls under the category of equation (\ref{fR}) and can lead to the accelerated expansion of the universe because of the presence of the $\alpha R^2$ term.
+For instance, the model with $f (R) = R + \alpha R^2$ ($\alpha > 0$) falls under the category of Eq.(\ref{fR}) and can lead to the accelerated expansion of the universe because of the presence of the $\alpha R^2$ term.
 To be specific, this was the very first model proposed to account for inflation by Starobinsky \cite{staro}.
-Theories carrying the form $f (R) \sim R - \frac{\alpha}{R^n}$ ($\alpha > 0, n > 0$) are in general relevant for a dynamical description of dark energy, shown by Paul, Debnath and Ghoshe \cite{ghoshe}.
-However, such a model can a fail to describe standard matter-dominated epoch of cosmology which can be avoided by further adding an $R^2$ or an $ln R$ term to the action (shown by Nojidi and Odintsov\cite{nojiodi1}).
-Indeed it is intitively prescribed to explore an $f(R)$ model that can describe both an early inflationary epoch and a phase of late time acceleration. $f(R)$ models containing both positive and negative powers of the Ricci Scalar $R$ carry the most potential to satisfy such a requirement.
-The general form of such an $f(R)$ can be written as
+Theories carrying the form $f (R) \sim R - \frac{\alpha}{R^n}$ ($\alpha > 0, n > 0$) are in general relevant for a dynamical description of dark energy, studied by Paul, Debnath and Ghoshe \cite{ghoshe}.
+However, such models can fail to describe standard matter-dominated epoch of cosmology.
+Nojiri ad Odintsov \cite{nojiodi1} showed that this can be avoided by further adding an $R^2$ or an $ln R$ term to the action. \\

-where $\alpha$, $\beta$ represent coupling constants, and $m$ and $n$ are arbitrary constants.
-The $R^m$ term dominates at early times and it permits power law inflation if $1 \leq m \leq 2$.
-An exponential $f(R)$ model was described by Cognola, Elizalde, Nojiri, Odintsov, Sebastiani and Zerbini \cite{cognola} and Linder\cite{linder}.
-The form of the lagrangian was taken as
+An exponential $f(R)$ model was described by Cognola et al. \cite{cognola} and Linder \cite{linder}.
+The form of the Lagrangian was taken as

-Bamba, Geng and Lee \cite{bambageng} studied the viability conditions the possibility of realizing a late-time acceleration in this claaa of theories.
-The evolution of an effective equation of stat and transition from inflation to dark energy phase was studied in details by Bamba et. al \cite{bamba2}.
-In the present case, the general form of reconstructed $f(R)$ can be interpreted as a higher curvature approximation of the exponential model in equation (\ref{expofR}).
-The approximation produces a form $f(R) = R + a \exp{R} \sim R + c + R^{q}$, where $a$ and $c$ are constants and $q$ is much larger than unity.
+Bamba, Geng and Lee \cite{bambageng} studied the possibility of realizing a late-time acceleration in this class of theories.
+The evolution of an effective equation of state and transition from inflation to dark energy phase was studied in details by Bamba et al. \cite{bamba2}.
+In the present case, the general forms of reconstructed $f(R)$ models can be interpreted as a higher curvature approximation of the exponential case as in Eq.(\ref{expofR}), producing a sum of power functions of Ricci scalar afterall.